aws/go-kafka-event-source/docs/asyncprocessing.md

 GKES will only present an EventContext to your code when no other go routine has access to it.
 The advantage to this is that your StateStore implementation should not require any locking for most use cases.
 When processing asynchronously, great care should be taken to avoid interacting with `EventContext.Store()` as other processing may be acting upon it.
 Even if store locking is implemented, data race conditions may still occur.
 The provided implementations *partially* shield your application from this condition.

-**Important Note!**  If you are using an async processor, all events for a given key must go through the async processor - even if it is a noop.
+**Important Note!**  If you are using an async processor that writes to a StateStore, all events for a given key must go through the async processor - even if it is a noop.
 Otherwise events may be processed out of order.

-#### AsyncJobScheduler
+### AsyncJobScheduler

 The [AsyncJobScheduler](https://pkg.go.dev/github.com/aws/go-kafka-event-source/streams#AsyncJobScheduler) works by breaking up your Kafka partition into it's constituent keys and creating a separate processing queue for each.
 Each key will be processed sequentially as the following diagram shows (where [key]@[partition offset]):